meet the world at Linden hall

-Linden Hall provides students with a rich cultural experience in a globally-focused environment.
-Our diverse student body represents international students from all over the world and American students from across the country.
-Everything Linden Hall has to offer – from academics to athletics to extracurricular activities that include numerous social and travel opportunities – provides cultural enrichment.
+Linden Hall provides a rich cultural experience in a globally focused environment.
+Our diverse student body represents international students from around the world and American students from across the country.

 Linden Hall's weekly chapel service offers a reminder of our Moravian Church heritage, as well as affirming our multi-faith student body and school family.
 Our chaplain, faculty, members of our Senior Class, and guest speakers share inspirational insights and remind us to be thoughtful, and develop moral character.
 Students are encouraged to share various faith traditions (Jewish, Muslim, Buddhist, etc.) with their school family as a means of fostering dialogue.

 Gretna Day was started in 1915 to celebrate former Headmaster, Dr. Stengel's birthday in October.
 In October, 1919, the "day in the woods" changed location to the picnic grounds at Mt.
 Gretna, PA.
 Today it is a surprise day off in October, announced early in the morning, and students, faculty, and staff head to the woods for food, hiking, and roller skating at the Mt.
 Gretna Roller Rink.